cvolkmer/fhnw-web-deployment/Readme.md

 - Under "Security groups" click "Edit"
 - In the following window, check "Select existing security group" and select the Security group named "Roomreservation-TASK-SG" and click "Save"
 - Leave all other options unchanged and click on "Run Task" at the bottom of the page
 - In "Cluster : Roomreservation-Cluster" under "Tasks" you will find a new task being provisioned.
-The status should change to "RUNNING" shortly.
+The status should change from "PROVISIONING" to "RUNNING" shortly.
 - Click on the Task name itself to open the task details
 - In the "Network" section copy the "Public IP" and enter the following URL in a new Browser tab to verify your application is running.
 It might take a short time until the application is started:
    ```